-This road trip itinerary will showcase all the spectacular attractions available to you while on route from Nanaimo to Tofino (the most popular West Coast destination).
+This road trip itinerary showcases all the spectacular attractions available to you while on route from Nanaimo to Tofino (the most popular West Coast destination).

 Top Things to See and Do while on Route from Nanaimo to Tofino